shu-yusa/Paidy-forex/README.md

 ./run.sh  # This runs application on port 80.
 To use a different port, config.properties needs to be modified.
 ```

-To get an exchange rate, run the following command
+To get an exchange rate, run the following command (or open the url with a web browser)
 ```bash
 curl "http://127.0.0.1/?from=USD&to=JPY"
 ```